-Our ii Our investment policy on specific social and environmental issues Areas in which we will not Areas we will particularly Areas where we will use our influence as a shareholder invest favour for investment to change company practice invest favour for investment to change company practice Reduce the risk of armed conflict Weapons manufacture and trade Promote the transition to a low-carbon economy Companies for which coal and/or tar sands account for more than x% of revenues Nuclear power Energy producers and users whose business models focus on low/zero carbon fuels Energy efficiency Promote the low-carbon transition - call for adaptation of business models by energy producers and users so that they are consistent with a maximum global temperature rise of 2 ° C - including emission reduction, energy efficiency and the development of climate-friendly products and services.
-Promote diverse local economies Companies that excel in actively supporting local economies (e.g. through local sourcing and recruitment) Promote support for local economies Promote a resilient, fair and environmentally sustainable financial system and economy Banks with a particularly strong approach to financial inclusion and supporting local economies Green bonds Promote the highest standards of business ethics in all companies, including the prohibition of bribery and corruption, and the treatment of consumers Reduce income and wealth inequality Companies that support the Living Wage and those with smaller than average pay disparities Promote the Living wage Control high pay and discourage wide pay disparities within companies Link pay to social, environmental and economic resilience objectives
+Our investment policy on specific social and environmental issues

+Areas in which we will not invest Areas we will particularly favour for investment Areas where we will use our influence as a shareholder to change company practice Reduce the risk of armed conflict Weapons manufacture and trade Promote the transition to a low-carbon economy Companies for which coal and/or tar sands account for more than 10% of revenues Nuclear power Energy producers and users whose business models focus on low/zero carbon fuels Energy efficiency Promote the low-carbon transition - call for adaptation of business models by energy producers and users so that they are consistent with a maximum global temperature rise of 2 °C - including emission reduction, energy efficiency and the development of climate-friendly products and services.
+Promote diverse local economies · Companies that excel in actively supporting local economies (e.g. through local sourcing and recruitment) Promote support for local economies Promote a resilient, fair and environmentally sustainable financial system and economy Banks with a particularly strong approach to financial inclusion and supporting local economies Green bonds Promote the highest standards of business ethics in all companies, including the prohibition of bribery and corruption, and the treatment of consumers Reduce income and wealth inequality Companies that support the Living Wage and those with smaller than average pay disparities Promote the Living wage Control high pay and discourage wide pay disparities within companies Link pay to social, environmental and economic resilience objectives